AIM: Bring “industry” content in line with “country” content while improving the user experience.

 To counter this, Salstat was written in Python (with wxPython, NumPy, and SciPy) as a genuinely cross-platform solution.

-Initial adoption was very good after the first release in April 2002 with hundreds of downloads every month.
+Initial adoption was good with hundreds of downloads every month.

 I've given talks at EuroPython conferences (2003 and 2004) to demonstrate how easy usability testing and research could be for all open source projects using Salstat as an example.